EasyBoxModel/EBM/README.md

 // Module Controller group specific EBM Imports
 @import "./SRC_FOLDER/scss/EBM/elements/ebm-custom-radio-checkbox";

-// Module controller specific styles
-@import "./SRC_FOLDER/sass/user/profile";
+// Additional classes
+.profile-class {
+  // ...
+}
 ```

-In order to have a `css/user.profile.css` file available for your HTML `link` tags, just do a `gulp` or `gulp-styles`.
+In order to have a `css/users/user/profile.css` file available for your HTML `link` tags, just do a `gulp` or `gulp-styles`.
 Choose `gulp-watch` instead to watch for changes.

 ### JS